Great Landscape Maintenance Takes Time

 This is a list of shrubs that make up our landscape.
 There are more, but I don’t know all the names.
 Some of these were familiar to me when we moved in.
 Others I have come to learn since our move many years ago.

 Of course we all know the type of plantings in a yard depends on where you live.
 When we lived in Florida, we were introduced to a variety of tropical and sub-tropical plants we were unfamiliar with.
 Another new learning experience!
+We were helped a lot by a friendly landscaper that vacationed in Florida during the winter months.
+So I can’t say we didn’t have help.

 These listed here are common varieties of shrubs found in the United States.
 Before you plant, check with local nurseries to see what they’re selling or check a planting guide to see if these plants will thrive in your locale.